 "High PFAA levels were associated with fewer normal sperm.
 Thus, high levels of PFAAs may contribute to the otherwise unexplained low semen quality often seen in young men."

-Good choices for alternate cookware include stainless steel, glass and when you really need non-stick try cast iron.
-If you season cast-iron well - and often - it is a very great non-stick alternative.
+Good choices for alternate cookware include stainless steel, glass and when you really need non-stick try well-seasoned cast iron.
+If you season cast-iron super-well and often it makes a very good non-stick alternative.

-Human Reproduction, online Jan 28
+(2) Human Reproduction, online Jan 28

 Environmental Health Perspectives, Do perfluoroalkyl compounds impair human semen quality, Joensen et al, online Mar 02, 09